g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 npm install lightning-css --save-dev
 ```
 ### Preprocessing and Automatic Bundling
 Parcel manages Sass or Less preprocessing automatically.
-In your project Just put in your Less or Sass files and Parcel will compile them to conventional CSS during the build process.
+In your project just put in your Less or Sass files and Parcel will compile them to conventional CSS during the build process.
 Using Lightning CSS in your JavaScript or HTML files can be done by adding it in the following manner:

 ```javascript
 import 'lightning-css/lightning.min.css';